 - This drug must not be given into the spine.

 - It is used before an x-ray or an alike test.

-- If you have a health problem that connects the windpipe (trachea) to the swallowing tube (esophagus) called esophagotracheal fistula.
+- If your child has a health problem that connects the windpipe (trachea) to the swallowing tube (esophagus) called esophagotracheal fistula.

 - Use with care in children.
 Talk with the doctor.